omkarbait/omkarbait.github.io/_pages/research.md

 ---
-layout: splash
+permalink: /research/
-title: Research
+title: "Research"
 author_profile: true
-permalink: /research/
+redirect_from:
+  - /about/
+  - /about.html
 ---

-## Extreme Galaxies -- From Extreme Starburts to Red and Dead Galaxies
+## Extreme Galaxies -- from starbursts to red and dead galaxies

-Lorem ipsum ....

-## AI applications in Radio Astronomy
+## AI in Radio Astronomy

-Lorem ipsum ......

-## AI for Efficient Estimation of Galaxy Physical Properties
+## AI to accelerate galaxy physical parameter estimation